tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 </p>

 <p style="text-indent: 30pt;">
-  The “GetLoggingReplacement” is a block we use to replace chunks of text we don't want to log.
+  The "GetLoggingReplacement" is a block we use to replace chunks of text we don't want to log.
 For instance, if the request contains large binary blocks (like uploading files) or sensitive information, we can set up string manipulations here to remove those items from the serialized request before it gets logged.
 This sub is usually overridden by the derived classes to add more method specific replacements.
 </p>

 ### Until Next Time